h2oai/datatable/docs/start/install.rst

 Troubleshooting
 ---------------

+Despite our best effort to keep the installation process hassle-free, sometimes problems may still arise.
+Here we list some of the more frequent ones, where we know how to resolve them.
+If none of these help you, please ask a question on `StackOverflow`_ (tagging with ``[py-datatable]``), or file an issue on `GitHub`_.

 ``ImportError: cannot import name '_datatable'``
   This means the internal core library ``_datatable.*.so`` is either missing entirely, or is in a wrong location, or have wrong name.
 The first step